nomidi/silverstripe-seo-hero-tool-analysis/README.md

 ### contentID
 The ID of the Main Content on this site.
 If there is a valid value for `contentID` all text within this ID will be used for Word Count.

-# todo
+# Todo

-### Add test cases
+### Complete test cases
-Add tests for this tool similar to the tests in SEO Hero Tool.
+Add more tests for this tool similar to the tests in SEO Hero Tool.

-### Add Travis Support
-Now that this tool is public add Travis support for an automated test after each submit.
+# Feature Requests

 To add your own Feature Request please use the Github Issues for this project.